Netcracker/qubership-opensearch/docs/public/troubleshooting.md

 #### Data Files are Corrupted On Entire Index

 If all data files of the index were corrupted, there is no way to get data from this index.
 The only solution is to restore this index from a backup, provided one exists.
-For more details and troubleshooting procedures, refer to [Entire Index Corrupted](troubleshooting-scenarios/entire_index_corrupted.md).
+For more details and troubleshooting procedures,refer to [Entire Index Corrupted](troubleshooting-scenarios/entire_index_corrupted.md).

 ### Translog Corrupted

 To prevent data loss, each shard has a transaction log, or translog, associated with it.
 If a shard is failed, the most recent transactions can be replayed from the transaction log when the shard recovers.

 In some cases (such as a bad drive or user error), the translog can become corrupted.
 When this corruption is detected by OpenSearch due to mismatching checksums, OpenSearch will fail the shard and refuse to allocate that copy of the data to the node, recovering from a replica if available.

 If a translog was corrupted, the shards with a corrupted translog will have `TranslogCorruptedException` in `unassigned.details`.